tobiasjcat/ice_end/health.md

 Marcellus Wallace and Gromet

 # Wealth
-4141 gp + 0 sp + 66 cp - the friends we made along the way.
+3990 gp + 0 sp + 66 cp - the friends we made along the way.
 250gp (0 remaining) bond from Harbeck.
 740sp/annum

+1x potions of healing 2d4+2
+80rations

 4x farm-hands at 2sp daily.
 Hired Highsun 10.
 Also hired Durbar for lessons goblin language lessons elient 3rd for 5sp a session.
 250 sessions needed for fluency.
 Three human men: Angelbert, Allen and Vulcer.
 One human woman: Evelyn.
 Allen is the new foreman.